• Skip to primary navigation

 mixing bowl with creamed butter

-Add the lemon curd and whip for another 2 minutes, until the lemon frosting is smooth and well combined.
+Add the lemon curd and beat just until smooth and evenly incorporated.

 mixing bowl with lemon curd and buttercream